smyGitt/Human-like-Roblox-Piano-Autoplayer/README.md

 # Ultimate-Humanised-MIDI-Player-for-ROBLOX, MIDI2Key
-Converts MIDI files to realistic, human-like keystrokes to be used for ROBLOX pianos.
-Includes humanization effects to imitate the human behind the instrument, with various pedal settings with automatically designated pedal time.
+MIDI2Key is a Python-based tool that converts MIDI files into keystrokes for ROBLOX piano simulations.
+It includes humanization effects, automated pedal support, and multiple playback modes for realistic virtual performances.
+Easy to run via executable or source code, with GUI support included.
 <img width="326" height="396" alt="MIDI2Key GUI for ROBLOX Piano" src="https://github.com/user-attachments/assets/0c25640d-548d-4925-bc1f-0f86c16e3e02"/>

 main.py will play the notes with duration, which will hold notes.